aarpon/hrm_docs/docs/user/step4_coloccoefficients.rst

 Colocalization coefficients
 ===========================

-HRM can report all the colocalization coefficients that are most broadly used in fluorescence microscopy.
+HRM can report all the colocalization coefficients that are most widely used in fluorescence microscopy.

-Select here which colocalization coefficients should be used to quantify the amount of overlap between channels.
+Select here the colocalization coefficients for the analysis:

 |ColocCoefficientsScreenshot|

 A colocalization report with all these findings will be ready when the job is finished.

 For further information on specific colocalization coefficients please read `this article from the SVI wiki <http://www.svi.nl/ColocalizationCoefficients>`_.